Thanks to Mike Johnson for his photo from Valley Center looking out to Nate Harrison Grade & Palomar Mountain, December 2007

 ROAD CLOSURES

-If the Road is closed to residents only, you must have proper ID.
-In addition to your Palomar address on a driver's license, weekenders and property owners can show a copy of a tax bill.
+If the Road is closed to Residents Only, you must have proper ID.
+In addition to your Palomar address on a driver's license, weekenders and property owners can show a copy of a tax or electrical bill.
 You might just keep a copy in the glove compartment of your vehicles.
 Also, sometimes there is a 'Chain Check'.
 Sometimes residents in a 4 wheel drive are able to pass without putting chains on but you need to show that you have them.
 See the Yellow Pages for a great source for used ones.

 In Gordon Stewart's Book, 'San Diego Back Country 1901', he writes;